UX-Decoder/Semantic-SAM/README.md

 ```

 ### Data preparation
 Please refer to [prepare SA-1B data](DATASET.md).
-Let me know if you need more instruction about it.
+Let us know if you need more instructions about it.

 ### Model Zoo
 The currently released checkpoints are only trained with SA-1B data.